google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 permalink: /advanced-topics/setting-up-a-google-cloud-project/
 ---

+# Setting up a Google Cloud Project

-**NOTE**: Most users of FuzzBench should simply [add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the service, we don't recommend running experiments on your own.
+**NOTE**: Most users of FuzzBench should simply [add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the FuzzBench service, we don't recommend running experiments on your own.
 This document is intended for those wishing to validate/reproduce results.

 This page will walk you through how to set up a Google Cloud Project to run an experiment for the first time.
-Currently, FuzzBench requires Google Cloud to run (though this may change, see
+Currently, FuzzBench requires Google Cloud to run experiments (though this may change, see
 [FAQ]({{ site.baseurl }}/faq/#how-can-i-reproduce-the-results-or-run-fuzzbench-myself)).

 ## Create the Project